neoclide/vim-easygit/Readme.md

 * **Expose flexible API**, in `autoload/easygit.vim`

-* **Works good with other plugins** since filetype is nofile, your mru plugin and status line plugin should easily ignore them, you can disable all commands with `let g:easygit_disable_command = 1` to make it works in fugitive.
+* **Works good with other plugins** since filetype is nofile, your mru plugin and status line plugin should easily ignore them.

 ## Commands

+Commands are disabled by default, if you want to use them, you have to add

+    let g:easygit_enable_command = 1

+To your `.vimrc`

 * *Gcd*             make vim cd to git root directory.
 * *Glcd*            make vim lcd to git root directory.